Predictive LTV Walkthrough

 These figures show you average accumulated sales across all customers in the report for periods of 3 months, 6 months, 12 months, and 24 months.
 The numbers you see here are often a blend of historical and predictive data.

-In the above example, an average customer included in the full date range of the report either generated or is expected to generate $115 in accumulated sales in the 12 months following their first order.
+In the above example, an average customer included in the full date range of the report is expected to generate $238 in accumulated sales in the 6 months following their first order.

 The calculations here are meant to zoom out of cohort analysis to give you a more aggregate view of the average values of your customers in the short-term, medium-term, and long-term.